-Based on your answers to the previous questions, our Coach will design your workout and take you through the proper warm up.
-During the warm up, our goal is to get your joints, muscle and heart rate ready for action.
+Based on your answers to the previous questions, our Coach will design your workout and take you through the proper warm-up.
+During the warm-up, our goal is to get your joints, muscles, and heart rate ready for action.

 Based on your answers to the previous questions, we will customize the workout.

-We're going to take you through a cool down that may consist of foam rolling, lacrosse ball rolling and/or passive stretching.
-We want to ensure your mobile the next day.
+We're going to take you through a cool-down that may consist of foam rolling, lacrosse-ball rolling, and/or passive stretching.
+We want to ensure you're mobile the next day.

 Book your next workout here.

 You finally got to the gym, but now you're about to pass out.
-You start feeling dizzy, but also trying to tough it.
+You start feeling dizzy, but you're also trying to tough it out.
 You don't wanna wuss out.
 You keep going, but now you're starting to see those little white spots.
 So you go to the trainer and you say, "I'm feeling dizzy."

 First of all....know that you're not the first person this has happened to and you're def not the last Also, this shit is common.
 Hellooooo?
 You've been sitting on your ass for a while and both you and your body are like, "WTF is this exercise shit?!"

 Also, this is important: There is no fucking shame in this.
 No one.
 I mean NO ONE in here is judging you.
 If anything, we're encouraging the fuck out of you because believe it or not, we've all been there.
 We all got our ass kicked during the first workout, hell....during the first month!
 We got chu'.
 We love you and no fucking way we are gonna let you pass out.